csiro-coasts/emsarray/docs/api/conventions/grid.rst

 CF grid datasets have one :ref:`grid <grids>`: *face*.
 :class:`CFGridKind` represents this.
 Each face is :ref:`indexed <indexing>` by two integers *x* and *y*.
-The format native index type is :data:`CFGridIndex`.
+The convention native index type is :data:`CFGridIndex`.

 .. autoclass:: CFGridKind
    :members: